rjoleary/cs444-joos-compiler/README.md

 in the event of failure.
 If the scanner cannot find the token type through backtracking, it returns a scanning error.

-The scanner also returns a scanning error if non-ascii characters are present or if it detects an invalid token (e.g illegal keyword/operator).
+The scanner also returns a scanning error if non-ASCII characters are present or if it detects an invalid token (e.g illegal keyword/operator).
 Some of the error detection is done after the program is scanned.

+In addition to outputting the token types, the scanner also outputs the start and end indices of all tokens.
+This makes it possible to retrieve the lexeme in later stages and to generate detailed error messages.

 ### Stage 2: Parser